WHAT IS A MECHANICAL HARD DRIVE?

 Memory cards are used to store information from devices such as cameras, cell phones or tablets.
 They differ in their storage capacity and read/write speed.

 We recover data encrypted with viruses or ransomware.
-Ransomware is extortion software: its purpose is to prevent you from using your device until you have paid a ransom.
-Depending on the type of ransomware, the entire operating system or just some files are encrypted.
+Ransomware is extortive software: its purpose is to prevent you from using your device until you have paid a ransom.
+Depending on the type of ransomware, either the entire operating system or only some files are encrypted.

-In mobile devices or smartphones or tablets, the recovery processes can be carried out through the analysis of the electronics of the damaged components or, by carrying out the chip off process.
+In mobile devices such as smartphones or tablets, recovery processes can be performed by analyzing the electronics of the damaged components or by performing the chip off process.